 In 2017, our initial outings were hampered by high water and wind.
 Still, over the course of the summer we removed approximately 36 canoes full of water chestnut plants.
 We were successful in clearing the main channel of virtually all plants, though some patches remained in remote areas.

 We are proud of all we did and extremely grateful to the 80 or so individuals who joined the work parties each summer, and to Middletown’s Public Works Department which disposed of the plant material.
 This is a fun and gratifying activity.
 How often can you do something so specific and visible to help the environment?
 Many new friendships are made along the way.

 Why are water chestnuts a threat?
 They spread so fast and form such densely tangled mats that they can overtake a waterway’s entire surface, to the point where boats can’t even get through.
 With such a thick cover of vegetation blocking out sunlight and air, native plants, fish, fish-eating birds and other aquatic species can suffer greatly.

-Next year, the Jonah Center will again summon volunteers to start removing the plants early, in June.
+Our work continued in 2018 and 2019.
+In 2020, pandemic allowing, the Jonah Center will again summon volunteers to start removing the plants early, in June.
 The more canoes we have out there, the more successful we will be in controlling future water chestnut infestations and saving our beautiful waterway.
-If you want to help, please subscribe to the Jonah Center Email Newsletter at http://thejonahcenter.org/ (look for the sign-up form on the upper left side of the page) so you will know when the first 2018 work party is scheduled.
+If you want to help, please subscribe to the Jonah Center Email Newsletter at http://thejonahcenter.org/ (look for the sign-up form on the upper left side of the page) so you will know when the first 2020 work party is scheduled.
 You may also donate in support of these efforts from the same web page.
 Your contributions are important and much appreciated.